jsiegle/channel-map-generator/README.md

 The app is running at https://share.streamlit.io/jsiegle/channel-map-generator/main/channel_map_generator.py

-The current implementation downloads a placeholder JSON file;
+**Important note:** The current implementation just downloads a placeholder JSON file; more work is needed to make it fully functional.

 ## Development